glycoverse/glyrepr/README.md

 coverage](https://codecov.io/gh/glycoverse/glyrepr/graph/badge.svg)](https://app.codecov.io/gh/glycoverse/glyrepr)
 <!-- badges: end -->

-This package is a wrapper of ‘igraph’ for representing glycan structures in R. It introduces an S3 class called “glycan_graph” along with a suite of functions to create and manipulate glycan structures.
+This package is a wrapper of 'igraph' for representing glycan structures in R. It introduces an S3 class called "glycan_structure" along with a suite of functions to create and manipulate glycan structures.

-If you are a glycomics or glycoproteomics researcher, you likely won’t need to interact with this package directly.
-All you need to know is that it defines the “glycan_graph” S3 class to represent glycan structures, so you won’t be surprised if you encounter this name elsewhere in `glycoverse.`
+If you are a glycomics or glycoproteomics researcher, you likely won't need to interact with this package directly.
+All you need to know is that it defines the "glycan_structure" S3 class to represent glycan structures, so you won't be surprised if you encounter this name elsewhere in `glycoverse.`

 In fact, the functions in this packages are heavily used by other